EV Regenerative Braking System, Component and Working System

 As we have already discussed the basics of the braking system, we’ll now focus on the impact it has on the EV spectra.

 Unsurprisingly the introduction of regenerative braking was used in a prototype economic EV in 1968 – the Amitron.
 Although the car was just a prototype, it was considered too advanced for its age and the advent of hybrids paved the way for the usage of EVs.
-Even formula 1 car use regenerative braking and they were actually the pioneers as their Energy recovery system provided their cars an additional power of up to 81hp.

 In a Tesla, there are two common modes – Standard and low where the maximum energy and faster deceleration are observed while the latter focuses on reduced energy but tries to maintain the same speed.

 And lately, there are three added modes – the creep, the roll, and the hold.
-In Creep the motor disengages regeneration at idling speeds and uses motor torque while parking whereas the roll mode after disengaging keeps the vehicle in neutral.
+In Creep, the motor disengages regeneration at idling speeds and uses motor torque while parking whereas the roll mode after disengaging keeps the vehicle in neutral.

-When it comes to holding, regenerative braking is utilized thereby reducing brake wear and it not just increases the restoration of energy but also automatically gets engaged to friction brake while the brake is stopped thereby there won’t be any movement until the vehicle is either accelerated or the motor is shut.
+When it comes to holding, regenerative braking is utilized thereby reducing brake wear and it not only increases the restoration of energy but also automatically gets engaged to the friction brake while the brake is stopped thereby there won’t be any movement until the vehicle is either accelerated or the motor is shut.

-The efficiency of a regenerative braking system although depends on conditions such as the kind of vehicle, model, drivetrain, and loss of energy to noise, light, heat, etc, the average efficiency is 70% but it is not an indicator of actual efficiency to accelerate/charge.
+The efficiency of a regenerative braking system depends on conditions such as the kind of vehicle, model, drivetrain, and loss of energy to noise, light, heat, etc, the average efficiency is 70% but it is not an indicator of actual efficiency to accelerate/charge.

-This depends on the parameters mentioned above and also on one more major factor, driver and driving conditions as downhill driving harnesses greater energy restoration than uphill driving and conditions such as vehicle size and as we can see with higher momentum in heavier vehicles, the heavier the vehicle is, the greater the restoration of energy
+This depends on the parameters mentioned above and also on one more major factor, driver and driving conditions as downhill driving harnesses greater energy restoration than uphill driving and conditions such as vehicle size and as we can see with higher momentum in heavier vehicles, the heavier the vehicle is, the greater the restoration of energy.

 Working Principle of Regenerative Braking System